-Last updated Friday April 3, 2020 at 3:00 PM EDT
+Last updated Friday June 5, 2020 at 3:30 PM EDT

 If you have broader questions relating to COVID-19 and the University's planning, we encourage you to visit the University's COVID-19 website.

-- Stay informed of current University-wide and research-specific guidance, ensuring that all relevant information is disseminated to applicable research staff and that the University’s guidance is adhered to
+- Faculty members have a responsibility to their staff, students and research participants by staying informed of current University-wide and research-specific guidance.
+Please ensure that all relevant information is disseminated to applicable research team members and that the University’s guidance is followed.

 - Reduce the risk of exposure and transmission of COVID-19 by following all applicable public health precautions